Cloud-CV/EvalAI/.github/FAQ.md

 Use the following commands in order to solve the error:

 1. sudo apt-get install postgresql
-2. then fire:
-sudo apt-get install python-psycopg2
+2. sudo apt-get install python-psycopg2
-3. and last:
-sudo apt-get install libpq-dev
+3. sudo apt-get install libpq-dev

 ### While using pip install -r dev/requirement.txt:-